UBC-DSCI/introduction-to-datascience-python/source/regression2.md

 ```{index} extrapolation
 ```

-Finally, note that the KNN regression model becomes "flat" at the left and right boundaries of the data, while the linear model predicts a constant slope.
-Predicting outside the range of the observed data is known as *extrapolation*; KNN and linear models behave quite differently when extrapolating.
+Finally, note that the K-NN regression model becomes "flat" at the left and right boundaries of the data, while the linear model predicts a constant slope.
+Predicting outside the range of the observed data is known as *extrapolation*; K-NN and linear models behave quite differently when extrapolating.
 Depending on the application, the flat or constant slope trend may make more sense.
 For example, if our housing data were slightly different, the linear model may have actually predicted a *negative* price for a small house (if the intercept $\beta_0$ was negative), which obviously does not match reality.
-On the other hand, the trend of increasing house size corresponding to increasing house price probably continues for large houses, so the "flat" extrapolation of KNN likely does not match reality.
+On the other hand, the trend of increasing house size corresponding to increasing house price probably continues for large houses, so the "flat" extrapolation of K-NN likely does not match reality.

 +++